blockdoyle/Horiseon-Module1Challenge/README.md

 ## Usage

 1. Clone the repository to your local machine.
-2. Open index.html in a HTTP server or Live Server.
+2. Open index.html in a HTTP server or Live Server extension.

 ## Acknowledgements